 - Most importantly, video games release dopamine – especially in men.
-One study showed that both sexes experienced a dopamine release from gaming, but males showed greater dopamine-release levels.
+One study showed that both sexes experienced a dopamine release from gaming, but the levels were considerably higher in males.
 What's more, men who performed well in the games showed higher dopamine levels.

 The regular release of dopamine poses a problem, though.

 Excessive gaming seems to lead to arousal addiction, which is the addiction to experiential stimuli.
 Pornography addiction works the same way.
 And unlike drug addicts who crave more, arousal addicts want different.